Metadata localization allows your non-English users to access workspace workspaces in their native language.

 Before You Begin

-- Metadata localization is intended for use in workspace environments where any changes to project metadata, dashboards or KPIs are made in the master English version, translated, and then distributed to users in a different language.
+- Metadata localization is intended for use in workspace environments where any changes to workspace metadata, dashboards or KPIs are made in the master English version, translated, and then distributed to users in a different language.

 - You can use a single XLIFF file for multiple workspaces providing they are cloned from a single original workspace and have not been modified.